addrummond/deckwreck/Readme.md

 # Deckwreck

 Deckwreck is a library that helps with the difficult parts of writing a recursive descent parser.
-At present it provides the following:
+At present it provides

-* Fast maps from strings to integers that are useful for mapping strings to keywords
+* fast maps from keyword strings to integers; and
-* A precedence-based expression parser with O(n) performance.
+* a precedence-based expression parser with O(n) performance.

 ## Current status

-The keyword testing code is stable and well tested.
+The keyword map code is stable and well tested.
 The expression parsing code is more experimental at present.

 ## Keyword testing